dtcenter/METplus/docs/Users_Guide/getting_started.rst

 * :ref:`obtain_sample_input_data` for the **met_tool_wrapper** use cases.
-  The tarfile should be in the directory that corresponds to the major/minor release and starts with sample_data-met_tool_wrapper
+  The tarfile should be in the directory that corresponds to the major/minor release and starts with sample_data-met_tool_wrapper.

 * Create a :ref:`user_configuration_file` (named user_system.conf in this
   example).
 Ensure that **INPUT_BASE** is set